ronancpl/HeavenMS/README.md

 If you liked this project, please don't forget to __star__ the repo ;) .

+It's never too much to tell this, even still thanks to everyone that have been contributing something for the continuous improvement of the server!
+Be it through bug reports, donation, code snippets and/or pull requests.

 Our Discord channel is still available on: https://discord.gg/Q7wKxHX

 ### Donation